cakephp/docs/en/orm/saving-data.rst

     $articles->save($article);

 When saving hasMany associations, associated records will either be updated, or inserted.
-The ORM will not remove or 'sync' a hasMany association.
+For the case that the record already has associated records in the database, you have the choice between two saving strategies:

+append
+    Associated records are updated in the database or, if not matching any existing record, inserted. replace
+    Any existing records that do not match the records provided will be deleted from the database.
+Only provided records will remain (or be inserted).

+By default the ``append`` strategy is used.

 Whenever you add new records into an existing association you should always mark the association property as 'dirty'.
 This lets the ORM know that the association property has to be persisted::